 Post-retirement adjustments are determined annually, under Minnesota statutes, which may be amended from time to time.
-In fiscal year 2016, the SPTRFA provided post-retirement adjustments based on SPTRFA's funding ratio in each of the most recent two actuarial valuations, according to the following table.
+In fiscal year 2017, the SPTRFA provided post-retirement adjustments are based on SPTRFA's funding ratio in each of the most recent two actuarial valuations, according to the following table.

-Accrued Liability Funding Ratio (AVA) Full COLA Rate (%) Less than 80 percent 1.0 Greater than or equal to 80 percent, but less than 90 percent 2.0 Greater than or equal to 90 percent Consumer Price Index up to 5
+Accrued Liability Funding Ratio (AVA) Full COLA Rate (%) Less than 80 percent 1.0 Greater than or equal to 80 percent, but less than 90 percent 2.0 Greater than or equal to 90 percent 2.5